braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/content_cards.md

 The Braze SDKs include a default card feed to get you started with Content Cards.
 The default card feed included with the Braze SDK will handle all analytics tracking, dismissals, and rendering for a user’s Content Cards.

-For information on how to integrate the Content Cards into your Xamarin Android app, see our [Android integration guide][1] and [iOS integration guide][2].
+For information on how to integrate the Content Cards into your Xamarin app, see our [Android integration guide][1] and [iOS integration guide][2].

 ## Content Card methods